 Kitting in Manufacturing

 Kitting in manufacturing involves organizing and assembling parts used in manufacturing products into bundles to deliver to the point of use.
-This allows a manufacturer to reduce their warehouse cost, streamline packing and shipping, and better track and control manufacturing inventory.
+This allows a manufacturer to reduce their warehouse cost, streamline packing and shipping, and better perform inventory tracking and control manufacturing inventory.

 Utilizing kitting in a warehouse can be done alongside normal shipping operations and does not require any additional equipment or staff.
 However, it does require changing the way you pick product, use your staging area, and engage with workflows.